paritytech/polkadot/roadmap/implementers-guide/src/messaging.md

 messages may originate not from the relay chain, but rather from another parachain via a mechanism called HRMP (Will be described later).

-Each parachain has its own queue that stores all pending messages.
+Each parachain has its own queue that stores all pending inbound downward messages.
 A parachain doesn't have to process all messages at once, however, there are rules as to how the downward message queue should be processed.
 Currently, at least one message must be consumed per candidate if the queue is not empty.
-The downward message queue doesn't have a cap on its size.
-Instead, each sender can send a limited number of messages and occupy limited space in the queue.
-Furthermore, there is a limit on how many messages the relay chain can enqueue.
+The downward message queue doesn't have a cap on its size and it is up to the relay-chain to put mechanisms that prevent spamming in place.

 Upward Message Passing (UMP) is a mechanism responsible for delivering messages in the opposite direction: from a parachain up to the relay chain.
 Upward messages are dispatched to Runtime entrypoints and typically used for invoking some actions on the relay chain on behalf of the parachain.

+> NOTE: It is conceivable that upward messages will be divided to more fine-grained kinds with a dispatchable upward message being only one kind of multiple.
+That would make upward messages inspectable and therefore would allow imposing additional validity criteria for the candidates that contain these messages.

 Semantically, there is a queue of upward messages queue where messages from each parachain are stored.
 Each parachain can have a limited number of messages and the total sum of pending messages is also limited.
 Each parachain can dispatch